pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 ## Introduction

 This tutorial is designed to be [run in Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/pingcap/tidb-operator&tutorial=docs/google-kubernetes-tutorial.md).
 It takes you through these steps:

-- Launching a new 3-node Kubernetes cluster (optional)
+- Launch a new 3-node Kubernetes cluster (optional)
-- Installing the Helm package manager for Kubernetes
+- Install the Helm package manager for Kubernetes
-- Deploying the TiDB Operator
+- Deploy the TiDB Operator
-- Deploying your first TiDB cluster
+- Deploy your first TiDB cluster
-- Connecting to TiDB
+- Connect to TiDB
-- Shutting down down the Kubernetes cluster (optional)
+- Shut down the Kubernetes cluster (optional)

-## Select a Project
+## Select a project

-This tutorial launches a 3-node Kubernetes cluster of n1-standard-1 machines.
+This tutorial launches a 3-node Kubernetes cluster of `n1-standard-1` machines.
 Pricing information can be [found here](https://cloud.google.com/compute/pricing).

 Please select a project before proceeding:

 <walkthrough-project-billing-setup key="project-id">
 </walkthrough-project-billing-setup>

-## Enable API Access
+## Enable API access

 This tutorial will require use of the Compute and Container APIs.
 Please enable them before proceeding:

 <walkthrough-enable-apis apis="container.googleapis.com,compute.googleapis.com">
 </walkthrough-enable-apis>

-## Configure gcloud Defaults
+## Configure gcloud defaults

-This step defaults gcloud to your prefered project and [zone](https://cloud.google.com/compute/docs/regions-zones/), which will simplify the commands used for the rest of this tutorial:
+This step defaults gcloud to your preferred project and [zone](https://cloud.google.com/compute/docs/regions-zones/), which will simplify the commands used for the rest of this tutorial:

 	gcloud config set project {{project-id}} &&
 	gcloud config set compute/zone us-west1-a